cz172638/pygrass/docs/raster.rst

 RastSegment
 -----------

-The RasterSegment class use the grass segment library, it work dividing the raster map into small different files, that grass read load into the memory and write to the hardisk.
+The RasterSegment class use the grass `Segmentation library`_, it work dividing the raster map into small different files, that grass read load into the memory and write to the hardisk.
 The segment library allow to open a map in a read-write mode. ::